 - How long do pinched nerves in back take to heal?

 - Ask a doctor a question free online

 - How long should it take for nerves to hear after spinal fusion?

 - How long do pinched nerves take to heal?

-- How long will a collar bone take to heal after surgery?
+- How long should a pulled back muscle take to heal?

 - How long should it take for a pinched nerve to heal after the pressure is off?